alecarnevale/claymore/README.md

 - `impl` module where the service implementation is defined, and annotated with `AutoBinds`;
 - `app` module where DI starts and service is requested.

+---

+Moreover:
-Moreover the `annotations` module define other services to show the usage of `AutoBinds.annotations` parameter.
+-  the `annotations` module define other services to show the usage of `AutoBinds.annotations` parameter;

-In the `annotations` module the `AutoUninstall` annotation is used in the test source set to replace the implementations with fakes without referencing the generated modules.
+- inside the `annotations` module the `AutoUninstall` annotation is used in the test source set to replace the implementations with fakes without referencing the generated modules;
+- inside `multiround` module you can find a sample usage of `AutoProvides` annotation.

 ## 🛠️ Installation